FrancisDunne/Active_Directory/README.md

 # Active_Directory

 An Active Directory is a database that contains users, computers, groups etc.
-A server must install a service call Active Directory Domain Services (ADDS).
+The server must install a service call Active Directory Domain Services (ADDS).
 The service must then be promoted to a Domain Controller aka (DC).
 By promoting our server to a DC, it will grant us the capability to perform authentication using a protocol called Kerberos and authorization for our